Los Angeles Struggles to Curb Brazen and Violent Street TakeoversLos Angeles Struggles to Curb Brazen and Violent Street Takeovers

 Shortly after his arrest on suspicion of conspiracy, authorities released Quintana.

-Asked more than seven months later whether charges had been filed against the suspect, the District Attorney’s office told The Epoch Times, “A case remains under review.”
+Asked more than seven months later whether charges had been filed against the suspect, the LA County District Attorney’s Office told The Epoch Times, “A case remains under review.”

 At a Jan.
-24 press conference announcing the arrest of multiple juveniles involved with several different incidents, including the looting of a bakery in which participants drove a car through the front of a store in Compton, following a street takeover, the sheriff struck a hardened tone.
+24 news conference announcing the arrest of multiple juveniles involved in several different incidents, including the looting of a bakery in which participants drove a car through the front of a store in Compton, following a street takeover, the sheriff struck a hardened tone.

 Following the string of violent incidents, Compton’s Public Safety Commission recommended stronger penalties, including 30-day car seizures, $10,000 fines, and arrests for reckless driving.